Go Back

 Can You Claim a Winning Bet Without The Slip?

-Where You Placed the Bet
+Where the Bet Was Placed

 The Value of the Bet